 Each student begins as a Pre-Social Work major and is changed to the status of Social Work major upon completion of the BSW admission process.
-Students are required to have an overall GPA of 2.75 for admission to the BSW Program.
+Students are required to have a 2.75 GPA overall AND in the eight perquisite courses for admission to the BSW program.